spacegraphcats/spacegraphcats/doc/running-spacegraphcats.md

 There are three important top-level files.

-1. The script `conf/run` uses [snakemake](https://snakemake.readthedocs.io/en/stable/) to run the pipeline.
+1. The script `python -m spacegraphcats` uses [snakemake](https://snakemake.readthedocs.io/en/stable/) to run the pipeline.

 2. The Snakefile itself is under `conf/Snakefile`, and is not intended to be particularly human readable :).
 The snakemake run is configured by a JSON config file.